JLDevOps/Jackbox.tv-Room-Finder/README.md

 *Never Play Jackbox Games Alone.*

-This script will find all the available rooms for anyone to join.
+This script will find all the available rooms that are online on Jackbox.TV.

+This script can also output a list of the rooms and their corresponding statuses via a csv.

 ## Getting Started